pitastrudl/wekanwiki/FAQ.md

 * Slowest: Once a month.
 * One release contains anything from one typo fix to many major features and bugfixes.

+For [Wekan Platforms](https://github.com/wekan/wekan/wiki/Platforms), it means these choices:

+* Snap: You get updates automatically immediately, or updates automatically scheduled at midnight
+* Source/Docker/VirtualBox: You need to test and install new Wekan version yourself
+* Sandstorm: ocdtrekkie tests before releasing to Sandstorm App Market, and you backup your grains and upgrade by clicking upgrade button when you wish

 ## What Wekan version number means?

 * Every release has release date and release number.